Abdu1Hak/WRO-2025/README.md

 3. Our approach - general to focused, discussions, challenges, goal - issues we faced
 4. Mobility Management - motors, chassi design, mounting of all components. speed, torque, power, etc - 3D - issues we faced
 5. Power and Sense Management- camera, servos, battery, hat, their usage and what they do - issues we faced
-6. Obstacle Management - how they interact with components, strategy of open and obstacle, parking,  program flow, conditions, logic diagrams, code blocks, and commmented code - issues we faced during the coding
+6. Obstacle Management - how they interact with components, strategy of open and obstacle, parking,  program flow, conditions, logic diagrams, code blocks, and commented code - issues we faced during the coding
 7. Assembly Instructions
 8. Improvements